kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 Proposed validations are tracked via https://github.com/everettraven/crd-diff/issues/3.
 All validations have some form of configuration option.
 For more information on the configuration options that exist for each validation, see https://everettraven.github.io/crd-diff/#/validations
+This existing configuration approach is not ideal.
+It is highly repetitive and allows for configuration options that may not actually make sense.
+We should be more opinionated than this existing approach is.
+A new approach for configuration is proposed further down in this section.

 Validations in https://github.com/openshift/crd-schema-checker  both existing and proposed: